 - Have students keep a TV viewing record and talk about violence in the media.

 - Develop a suggestion box or phone line for suggestions or anonymous tips to improve school safety.

-- Hold a school-wide conflict management pep rally.
-Have the SAVE members teach tips on solving problems through skits and activities (SAVE Essentials, Conflict Management).
+- Hold a school-wide kindness pep rally.
+Have the SAVE members teach tips on solving problems through skits and activities

 - Bring in an umpire or referee to talk about conflict management on the field and in athletics.